mmkal/pgkit/packages/client/readme.md

 Instead of interceptors, which require book-keeping in order to do things as simple as tracking query timings, there's an option to wrap the core `query` function this library calls.
 The wrapped function will be called for all query methods.
 For the other slonik interceptors, you can use `pg-promise` events.

-## Ecosystem

-@pgkit/client is the basis for these libraries:

-- [@pgkit/admin](https://github.com/mmkal/slonik-tools/tree/pgkit/packages/admin#readme) - A zero-config admin UI for running queries against PostgreSQL database, with autocomplete for tables, columns, views, functions etc.
-- [@pgkit/migra](https://github.com/mmkal/slonik-tools/tree/pgkit/packages/migra#readme) - A port of @djrobstep's [python migra library](https://github.com/djrobstep/migra).
-- [@pgkit/migrator](https://github.com/mmkal/slonik-tools/tree/pgkit/packages/migrator#readme) - A cli migration tool for postgres, using [pgkit](https://npmjs.com/package/@pgkit/client).
-- [@pgkit/schemainspect](./packages/schemainspect) - A port of @djrobstep's [python schemainspect library](https://github.com/djrobstep/schemainspect).
-- [@pgkit/typegen](https://github.com/mmkal/slonik-tools/tree/pgkit/packages/typegen#readme) - A library that uses [pgkit](https://npmjs.com/package/@pgkit/client) to generate typescript interfaces based on your sql

-Note that @pgkit/migra and @pgkit/schemainspect are pure ports of their Python equivalents.
-They are fantastically useful, and hopefully more and more can be built on top of them in the future.

 ## 👽 Future